isaacwen/Digit-Classifier/README.md

 ## Version 4 - 99.73%
 I was not able to achieve a dramatic increase in accuracy from 99.62% using just a singular model after playing around with the hyperparameters.
 However, when doing some additional research I was able to identify ensemble learning as a potential improvement.

 To implement ensemble learning, I created three new models using different convolutional layers.
 Specifically, I created one model using solely convolutional layers with 3x3 filters, a second model using predominantly convolutional layers with 5x5 filters, and a third model that uses convolutional layers with 7x7 layers.
-The goal of using models with different convolutional layers is to have the models capture different features during training.
+The goal of using models with different convolutional layers is to have the models capture different features of the digits during training.

 For these three models, accuracies of 99.62%, 99.66%, and 99.65% were achieved, respectively.